AwuahDarko/AwuahDarko/README.md

-- 👋 Hi, I’m @AwuahDarko
+- 👋 Hi, I’m Yaw Darko Awuah Jackson
 - 👀 I’m a Senior Fullstack web and Mobile App Developer (iOS and Android, Flutter)
 - 🌱 My area if interest is in Artificial Intelligence (Neural Networks)
 - 💞️ I’m looking to collaborate on A.I projects